Klostar/Week6-day1-homework/hw_scope_whodunnit.md

 const changeMurderer = function() {
   murderer = 'Mr. Green';

-  //murderer is now mrs green
+  //murderer is now mr green

   const plotTwist = function() {
     let murderer = 'Colonel Mustard';

-//murderer is now Mustard as assigning to different object.
+//murderer is now Mustard as assigning to different object. new local variable is created.

     const unexpectedOutcome = function() {
       murderer = 'Miss Scarlet';
     }

+// changes the new local variable.
     unexpectedOutcome();
-    //murderer is now mrs scarlet and cannot be changed }
+    //murderer is now mrs scarlet and cannot be changed - not called yet as its inside the block.
+  }

   plotTwist();